 Choose good quality fish

 While frozen goods are an option, the fresh variety is ideal.
-When at the market or store buying fish, be aware of its smell – there is indeed that distinct odor but it shouldn’t be too strong and won’t make your pinch your nose together.
+When at the market or store buying fish, be aware of its smell – there is indeed that distinct odor but it shouldn’t be too strong and won’t make you pinch your nose together.
 Aim for one that is firm to the touch with moist, shiny skin and pink gills.
 The meat should be white, not beige or yellow.
-If you must buy frozen fish, go only for those well-packaged ones – tightly wrapped in plastic without dryness or freezer burns and displayed in a bright and clean section.
+If you must buy frozen one, go only for those well-packaged ones – tightly wrapped in plastic without dryness or freezer burns and displayed in a bright and clean section.

 Prepare it right for the grill